Lectures on Bulk Reconstruction: Boundary Representation for interacting fields

 In this section, we will obtain a CFT representation for this bulk field.
 Once again the strategy is to solve the bulk equation of motion.
 For an interacting theory, it is useful to do this using Green's function method.

 In the last section we saw that we can arrange it so that the smearing function for a bulk point has support on only the spacelike separated points from it.
-With this in mind we introduce a Green's function which is non zero only for spacelike separated points:
+With this in mind we introduce a Green's function which is nonzero only for spacelike separated points:

 We can now write $\phi$ using \eqref{green} and do two integrations-by-parts to get:

 Here we have used our convention of using $y$ to denote bulk points and $X$ to denote boundary points. $n^\mu$ is the unit vector normal to the boundary.